uqlibrary/technology-training/README.md

 ---
 Title: DSH resources
 Author: Stéphane Guillou
-Date: 2019-03-14
+Date: 2019-03-29
 ---

 ## Description

-Here you will find resources related to R, Python, Shell, Git, OpenStreetMap, QGIS and OpenRefine sessions held at the [Digital Scholars Hub](https://web.library.uq.edu.au/locations-hours/centre-digital-scholarship) (DSH, part of the University of Queensland's Library).
+Here you will find resources related to R, Python, Shell, Git, OpenStreetMap, QGIS and OpenRefine sessions held at the Digital Scholars Hub (DSH, part of the University of Queensland's Library).

 ### Format